 Something that truly takes all the attention is the Pro M1’s battery.
 The device introduces the longest-running battery in Apple history.
 The battery itself will get you through around 20hrs after being fully charged.

-In addition, the Apple device comes with a 13.3-inch Retina display.
-The LED-backlit display offers a 2560×1600 resolution with True Tone technology, improving its readability in every setting.
+In addition, the Apple device comes with a 14.2-inch Retina display.
+The LED-backlit display offers a 3024×1964 resolution with True Tone technology, improving its readability in every setting.

 While our No. 1 product is also struggling with the monitor brightness, Apple offers 500 nits brightness.
 These features will ease your struggle in color grading.

-The MacBook Pro comes in two different storage sizes to start with, 256GB and 512GB.
+The MacBook Pro comes in two different storage sizes to start with, 512GB and 1TB.
 Well, everyone knows we need a bigger storage capacity for scratch disks.

-Well, though they lack capacity in built-in laptops, you have an option to buy the 2TB version.
+Well, though they lack capacity in built-in laptops, you have an option to buy the 2TB version or even 8TB.

 If you’re considering a MacBook for the first time, here’s some caution you need to know.
 Shifting from Windows to Mac is a big step because MacBooks aren’t built for gaming.

 While it may assist you in video editing and other office work, professionals do not recommend using MacBook for gaming.
 There are also some limitations software-wise.